 1. Hand Point – Large Intestine 4 (He Gu or LI 4)

 This acupoint is connected to the large intestine.
-It's commonly used for toothaches, neck pain, headaches, face pain, and stress.
+It’s commonly used for toothaches, neck pain, headaches, face pain, and stress.
 It is situated on the highest point of the hand muscle, which can be easily accessed with the thumb.
 To press it correctly, you would have to apply pressure on the soft spot between the index finger and the thumb, right below the index bone.
+This acupoint is one of the favorite acupressure points together with PC 9 acupuncture point for many office workers in case you do not know.

 2. Jaw Point – Stomach 6 (ST 6 or Jia Che)